NASA-AMMOS/AIT-Core/doc/source/bsc_intro.rst

 Create Handler
 ^^^^^^^^^^^^^^

-The **bliss-bsc-create-handler** bin script provides a wrapper around the BSC REST endpoint for creating a log handler.
+The **bliss_bsc_create_handler** bin script provides a wrapper around the BSC REST endpoint for creating a log handler.
 It requires a name for the new handler, a hostname/interface name, port/protocol number, and the connection time (one of 'udp', 'tcp', or 'ethernet').

 **Example:**

 .. code-block:: bash

-   ./bliss-bsc-create-handler new_handler '' 8123 udp
+   ./bliss_bsc_create_handler new_handler '' 8123 udp

 Stop Handler
 ^^^^^^^^^^^^

-The **bliss-bsc-stop-handler** bin script provides a wrapper around the BSC REST endpoint for stopping a log handler.
+The **bliss_bsc_stop_handler** bin script provides a wrapper around the BSC REST endpoint for stopping a log handler.
 It requires the handlers name that you wish to stop.

 **Example:**

 .. code-block:: bash

-   ./bliss-bsc-stop-handler new_handler
+   ./bliss_bsc_stop_handler new_handler